endless-sky/endless-sky-wiki/wiki/PlayersManual.md

 20x | Control / Command
 500x | Option / Alt

 The multiplier modifiers work in the Trading panel, Hiring panel, Shipyard and Outfitter.
 They can be used in combination - for example, Shift + Control to buy or sell 100 items at a time.
-All three will be a crazy whopping 50,000x.
+All three used together will provide a whopping 50,000x multiplier.

 In addition to the multiplier keys, there are various other shortcuts in the outfitter: